PureStorage-OpenConnect/fusion-python-sdk/docs/index.rst

 Overview
 --------

-The **Pure Storage Fusion Python Client** is a python module that simplifies integration with the Pure Storage Fusion REST interface.
+The **Pure Storage Fusion Python SDK** is a python module that simplifies integration with the Pure Storage Fusion REST interface.

 It wraps REST calls with simple APIs and abstracts the HTTP request and response handling.
-For specifics on API arguments, consult the REST API guide for the Purity release currently running on the target array.

 This documentation should be supplemental and attempts to explain installation, basic usage, and provides a glossary of the exposed APIs.